connexcs/docs/billing.md

 ## ConnexCS Billing per minute

 This billing strategy is similar, but not exactly the same as how you would get charged by your provider.
-The amount of seconds that you use will be accumulated daily and combined with the per minute cost then subtracted from your account.
+The amount of seconds that you use will be accumulated daily and combined with the per minute cost, then subtracted from your account.

 ### Advantages